 Courses and ELearning

-Portable Charger / External Battery – Never be caught with a dead phone, tablet, or Kindle battery again!
+Superstar Blogging – Never be caught with a dead phone, tablet, or Kindle battery again!
 Amazon sells a variety of reasonably priced portable chargers.
 I use an Omaker Intelligent Portable Battery.
 It charges my Samsung S3 six times before it needs charged and is the perfect solution for two travelers.
 It is heavy though.
 If you’re a solo traveler, I recommend one with less capacity (5000 mAh or less).

 Social Media Tools